 Coordination is acting in concert with others to achieve a logical sequence of events or direction.
-For implementing the environmental component of the Town plan, coordination will most often be carried out by regular communication among Town agencies and by the Town with outside regulatory agencies.
-Maintaining and enhancing this form of coordination is especially important during the course of a project SEQR review.
-SEQR provides the means to identify and compare the different permit requirements, to establish a workable schedule of agency reviews, to determine appropriate submission requirements, and to enable agencies to jointly assess the environmental implications of their respective approvals.
+For implementing the environmental component of the Town plan, coordination will most often be carried out by regular communication among Town agencies and the Town with outside regulatory agencies.
+Maintaining and enhancing this form of coordination is especially important during a project SEQR review.
+SEQR provides the means to identify and compare the different permit requirements, establish a workable schedule of agency reviews, determine appropriate submission requirements, and enable agencies to jointly assess the environmental implications of their respective approvals.
 The Town needs to reserve time during project reviews to accomplish coordination.